kvellian/sql_vs_functions/README.md

 ## Purpose

-This project aims to create databases and retrieve information in various methods using this Twitter data and compare their performances.
+This project aims to populate databases and retrieve information in various methods using this Twitter data and compare their performances.

 ## Part 1: Creating Databases using SQL

-Creating databases with 110,000 tweets and 550,000 tweets and comparing runtime to create.
+Populating databases with 110,000 tweets and 550,000 tweets and comparing runtime to create.

 **1A: Write Data from Web to TXT File using Functions**
 - This TXT file will be used for parts 1C, and 1D.